bitcointranscripts/bitcointranscripts/bitcoinplusplus/layer-2/lightning-on-taproot.md

 That is why there's talk about Gossip v2, which would essentially be only committing to a fraction of the money that you have put up.
 But that is its own can of worms.
 So honestly, I can certainly recommend watching Matt Corralo's talk from CapConf last year, It was titled, Lightning Has Broken the Stock.
 And one of the major breakages is privacy.
 Lightning has atrocious privacy today.
 Even though with Tampered we improve on-chain privacy.
 If, say, Chainalysis and therefore the IRS—not, of course, that they're bad guys, but you know what I mean.
 If they were to monitor the Lightning Network, then they would also know what the outputs are, tampered outputs on-chain.

 So, it's actually a big subject of research.
-I don't think there is consensus quite yet, but I guess that v2 is the way to move forward, although I think it's slowly building.
+I don't think there is consensus quite yet, but I guess that v2 is the way to move forward, although I think it's slowly building  We'll see.
-We'll see.
 I'm extremely curious to see how it's going to go, because it's definitely cause for concern.
 Because as long as you have these privacy considerations, if you want to extend—as long as you have privacy considerations, you also have censorship considerations.
 Because as long as anybody knows who payment initiators or secants are, they can be censored.
 So I think it's a major issue for the full kind of research and investigation on Lightning.

 But That being said, another aspect where we can somewhat improve privacy as PTLCs, because of the issue that I mentioned earlier, where payments in hops could not be correlated.
 Even though, to be quite frank, today already the odds of multiple hops.

 Even today, the odds of multiple hops being correlated on-chain are fairly low because you have to have multiple channels go on-chain with HTLCs in-flight, which, let's be honest, is not a big risk.
 What this does help though with is wormhole attacks, for example, where somebody can see, if somebody has multiple nodes that they're controlling and those nodes are talking to one another and it just so happens that multiple of those nodes are involved in the same route of payment, then they would know that they are involved in the same payment and they would be able to steal some money.
 With PTLCs, they wouldn't know because there is no correlation whatsoever.

+### HOW TO PTLCS WORK

-So how do PTLCs work precisely?
+Arik: So how do PTLCs work precisely?
 Actually who here already knows how PTLCs work?
 All right, cool.I'm really glad that I'm finally able to actually bring up something that people here are not as familiar with.

 Let's say that Alice is trying to pay Emily, or more precisely, Emily is trying to get paid by Alice.
 I'm using this particular phrasing because Emily is the one that has to initiate the whole flow by creating an invoice.
 Her invoice is no longer going to be a hatch.
 What Emily does is she generates some random number z, some number of which is within the finite field we're using for our elliptic curve, and she multiplies it with a generator point, as we always do, so essentially the public point corresponding to that private integer, and she sends uppercase Z to Alice.

 So that uppercase Z is now the invoice.So the invoice, instead of being a hash, is and will be curve point.